CRIN

 2. UN Independent International Commission of Inquiry on the Occupied Palestinian Territories: The Commission has been collecting and preserving evidence of war crimes committed since 7 October 2023 in the Occupied Palestinian Territories and Israel.
 It will share this evidence with courts, especially the International Criminal Court (ICC) to support prosecutions.
 Learn more about the Commission and how to engage through its call for submissions.
 Also see the Commission's reports on the Occupied Palestinian Territory, including East Jerusalem and Israel, covering from May 2021 to September 2023.

 3. International Criminal Court (ICC): The ICC has been conducting an investigation into the situation in Palestine, looking at crimes committed since June 2014, covering Gaza and the West Bank, including East Jerusalem.
 Many NGOs have called for support for investigations, including the European Center for Constitutional Human Rights and Human Rights Watch.
 ESCR-Net has called for immediate action by the ICC prosecutors in this collective letter, following two of their members and allies, Al-Haq and the Palestinian Center for Human Rights, submitting a lawsuit to the ICC.
 South Africa has also referred Israel to the ICC over the Gaza attacks.
 Read the Court’s records on the investigation and guide to understanding the ICC The Office of the Prosecutor (OTP) of the ICC has opened a digital platform to enable people to submit information and evidence online to the ICC (see guidance for submissions from Justice for All).
 In May 2024, the Prosecutor of the ICC filed applications for warrants of arrest against the Prime Minister of Israel, the Minister of Defence of Israel and three Hamas leaders for war crimes and crimes against humanity.
+Libya, Nicaragua, Colombia, Mexico and Spain have joined the case brought by South African against Israel.

 4. Defence for Children International - Palestine v.
 Biden: The Center for Constitutional Rights, on behalf of plaintiffs including DCI-P and Al-Haq, filed a case in US federal court against three high-level US officials for violations of customary international law.
 The lawsuit sets out how the US officials have failed to prevent the genocide of the Palestinian people in Gaza and also helped advance grave crimes by continuing to provide Israel with unconditional military and diplomatic support.